Updated 14 May 2012

 Eye Mead (National Trust) and North of the A31.
 It is a

-private Nature Reserve of 25 acres, 5 fields of flat flood plain.
+private Nature Reserve of 25 acres, 5 hedged pasture fields

-It floods when the river height is greater than 350.
+It partly floods when the river height is greater than 350.

 |